JoanClaret/jquery-dynamic-max-height/README.md

-Dynamic max height plugin for jQuery with CSS animation
+Dynamic max height plugin for jQuery
 ========================================

 What is?